jometzg/database-chaos-nsg/README.md

 This technique may also be used to simulate the failure of other services too - not just databases.
 So long as they have some presence on a virtual network and so can have NSGs applied to them.

 # Demonstration Application
 The demonstration application is a very simple web API hosted in Azure App Services connecting to a Cosmos Database.
 Both of these services are configured to use a virtual network (VNet) - this VNet configuration is often used to limit access at the network level to Azure services.
+The API hosted in an app service, uses the app service VNet integration feature.
+The Cosmos database uses a private endpoint to restrict access to the database from clients in the same or a peered VNet.

 ![alt text](images/choas-nsg-fault-test-system.png "Demonstration application")